 Global objectives.
 The global objectives of this topic are to promote gender equality and decent work in the Adriatic-Ionian region, by addressing current issues such as gender inequality and discrimination, gender pay gaps, irregular work, precariousness, labour exploitation (especially for seasonal and cross-border labour, and particularly in sectors like tourism, agriculture and aquaculture, services connected to transport, home care).
 To promote respect for diversities and equal opportunities in a social and economic environment free from discrimination is a strong asset to promote sustainable development, to contribute to the 2030 Agenda objectives, to achieve the targets of the European Pillar of Social Rights and to promote innovation at large.
 Better cooperation and exchange can pave the way to enhance cohesion in the region, and promote quality of life, encouraging economic and social development.

 EUSAIR objectives.
-Objectives include better cooperation, coordination, and exchange of best practices between public administrations, PES, labour inspectorates, social partners and civil society, to address phenomena of labour exploitation and discrimination and build an equal and inclusive labour environment.
+Objectives include better cooperation, coordination, and exchange of best practices between public administrations, PES, labour inspectorates, social partners, and civil society, to address phenomena of labour exploitation and discrimination and build an equal and inclusive labour environment.
 Groups such women at work, vulnerable categories of workers, mobile seasonal and migrant workers will be targeted.

 Flagships.
 Since the Pillar 5 is introduced just recently, there are no previous activities to build upon.
 Possible flagships could build on the existing EU and national legal frameworks and regulations in the fields of gender equality, decent work and the fight against labour discrimination, the development of cooperation actions and networks, including exchange of best practices between all EUSAIR institutions and stakeholders, notably social partners, and the inclusion of such cooperation in broader implementation of the EUSAIR.